Callisto is Jupiter's second-largest moon and the outermost of the Galilean satellites.

-Callisto is a large moon orbiting Jupiter.
 It has an ancient, cratered surface, indicating that geological processes could be dead.
 However, it may also hold an underground ocean.
-It's unclear if the ocean could have life in it because the surface is so old.
-It will take more observation of this large moon to be absolutely sure.
+It's unclear if the ocean could sustain because the surface is so old.

-The moon has been a subject of several flybys, including the long-running Galileo mission at Jupiter in the 1990s and 2000s.
-An upcoming mission called JUICE (Jupiter Icy Moon Explorer) will focus on three icy Jupiter moons, including Callisto, to get more information about its environment.
+Jupiter's moon Callisto has been the subject of several flybys, including the long-running Galileo mission at Jupiter in the 1990s and 2000s.
+The JUICE (Jupiter Icy Moon Explorer) mission will focus on three icy Jupiter moons, including Callisto, to get more information about its environment.
 JUICE is expected to arrive in 2030.